Bangkit-2023-Habibul-Quran/Cloud-HabibulQuran/README.md

 * **HabibulQuran : Al-Quran Learning Application**

 # Introduction
+This API data source comes from [quran-api](https://api.quran.gading.dev) by saving the data into a JSON file with a new structure for better usage and performance.

 This API is created using the [Express Web Application Framework](https://expressjs.com/) and several additional libraries that you can see in the `package.json` file.

 **File Structure :**